icpc/na-rocky-mountain-web/docs/byu/index.md

 ## CHECK-IN TIME AND LOCATION

-Friday, March 11 from 5:30 - 8:00 PM at the contest location.
+Friday, March 11 from 5:30 - 8:00 PM at the contest location (room 3350 TMCB).
 See above for location and parking.
-Saturday, March 12 from 8:30 - 9:30 AM at the contest location.
+Saturday, March 12 from 8:30 - 9:30 AM at the contest location (room 3350 TMCB).
 See above for location and parking.

 ## CONTEST SCHEDULE

-All contest activities will be hosted at the contest location.
+All contest activities will be hosted at the contest location (3350 TMCB).
 See above for location and parking.
+The practice time and actual competition will be held in the computer labs on the bottom floor of the Talmage building.

 ## Friday, March 11